angusforeman/synthetic_timeseries_SDV/readme.md

 **See below for notes on the IDE, links to the training data and runtime python libraries needed etc**

+For an overview of SDV compared to LLMs as a mechanism for producing synthetic data see [this short summary](SyntheticDatatechniques.md)

 ### Data folder & file structure
 The example is presented as a set of related Python notebooks
 -  The sample assumes the following folder structure is present `./KaggleDataSet/5 Min/Stocks/SubSet'